+Our investment strategy seeks to generate stable investment income and contributions to growth in tangible equity, while providing sufficient liquidity to meet our claims and other obligations.
 We attempt to generate better than market average risk-adjusted returns in our investment portfolio by taking measured risks based upon detailed knowledge of certain niche asset classes.
 While we are willing to make investments in non-traditional types of investments, we avoid risks that we do not understand well, as well as structures or situations we think could cause substantial loss of capital.
 The vast majority of our investment portfolio is managed by third party, independent investment managers.

-The majority of our investment portfolio is invested in what we refer to as our Core Portfolio of investment grade fixed income securities.
-This portfolio provides predictable income with low risk of principal loss.
-We seek to augment the return on the Core Portfolio by investing in bank loans and other higher yielding securities, including dividend paying common equities and private investments.
-We designed these strategies to improve our investment return, and we are focused on opportunistic investing in areas where we believe our management, directors or employees have expertise or appropriate understanding of the risk and return of the investment.
+The majority of our investment portfolio is invested in investment grade fixed income securities.
+This portfolio provides predictable income with low risk of principal loss and strong liquidity.
+We seek to augment our overall return and income by investing in bank loans and other higher yielding assets, including equity securities and private investments.
+We designed these strategies to improve our investment return, and we are focused on opportunistic investing in areas where we believe our management has expertise or an appropriate understanding of the risk and return of the investment.

 Our strategy is designed to earn higher returns than an investment grade fixed income approach alone while maintaining a high average portfolio credit rating and investing in asset classes and allocations that are consistent with the insurance regulatory and rating agency framework within which we operate.
-We generally focus on securities that provide some current income.
+We have generally managed our overall portfolio to a duration of 3 to 5 years.
+At December 31, 2022, the average duration of our total invested assets and cash, excluding restricted cash, was 4.1 years.